KyleAlanJeffrey/algomon/README.md

 - document.querySelectorAll("ytd-rich-item-renderer")

 ## TODO
-- For bubble word cloud, add hover to view what videos the words were used in.
+- For bubble word cloud, add hover to view what videos the words were used in
 - Possibly figure out a way to grab tags?

+## Issues
+- The indexedDb is only accessible from content_scripts and not the extension popup.
+This means the data is only accessible when on youtube.
+Possibly want to consider moving all the data into an offline database but this would also require an api to post data to a database.
 ## Project Structure

 * src/typescript: TypeScript source files